Down Mexico Way

-Joseph’s eyes never left the lawyer as he spoke to Ava, “It’s your parents’ life we’re concerned with, Ava.”
+Joseph’s eyes never left the lawyer as he spoke to Isabella, “It’s your parents’ life we’re concerned with, Isabella.”

 The lawyer heaved a sigh and placed the check back into his briefcase.
 “I always wonder about friends who don’t allow their friends to gain a good profit, Miss Meadows.
 I always think that these friends are not real friends at all.”

 Isabella pulled from Joseph’s grasp and reached for the lawyer’s hand, “I will have this reviewed in at least three days and get back with you on this property.”